Sheerpower Logo

 String Views (Zero-Copy Slices)

 The VIEW statement creates a dynamic, zero-copy reference into a string.
-Unlike MID$() or BETWEEN$(), which return static copies, a VIEW binds directly to the original source variable.
+Unlike MID$(), BETWEEN$() or PIECE$(), which return static copies, a VIEW binds directly to the original source variable.
+A VIEW is always safe: it never becomes invalid.
+If the source changes, the view automatically rebinds on the next reference.

-Lazy updating and caching: Views update dynamically.
+Lazy updating and caching: Views re-evaluate dynamically, but only when referenced.
 When the source variable is assigned a new value, a view does not immediately recalculate its start or end positions.
 Instead, these are evaluated the next time the view is referenced (a lazy update).

 To avoid unnecessary work, a view also caches its resolved slice.
 If the source has not changed since the last evaluation, the cached start/end positions of the view are reused and no recalculation occurs.
 This keeps repeated references fast and allocation-free.